Finding Differentiation in Securitized Assets

 How can investors fit a strategy focused on securitized assets into their portfolios?

 It can play many roles, and investors may find it useful as diversification in a short duration allocation.
 As mentioned, most short duration strategies tend to focus on corporate and government securities.
-Our strategy provides diversification but also opportunity for additional yield.
-This strategy can also play a role in income generation tied to monthly cash flows—that can be hard to find in this very low rate environment.
+A short duration strategy with an emphasis on securitized assets can provide diversification as well as the opportunity for additional yield.
+It can also play a role in income generation tied to monthly cash flows—that can be hard to find in this very low rate environment.
+Another aspect of securitized assets is the ability to diversify core fixed income allocations, as the index used to measure these mandates, the Bloomberg Barclays U.S. Aggregate Bond Index, is heavily focused on corporate credit and Treasuries.